RobertoMoniz/Churn_Prevention/README.md

 - Complain variable highly correlated with the Exited target, as these are complaints at the time of churn.
 For this reason, I decided not to use it.
+- Best model was XGBClassifier.
+Greater area under the curve